gleich/fgh/README.md

 ## 🗂 Custom Structures

 Not a fan of the default structure used by fgh?
-Don't worry, you can change it without losing any of fgh's automation.
+Don't worry, you can change it without losing any of fgh's automation!
 Configuring custom structures takes place in the general configuration file.
 This file is located in `~/.config/fgh/config.yaml` on Linux or macOS and `~\.fgh\config.yaml` on Windows (`~` is your home directory).
 There are two parts to creating custom structures:

 ### 📁 `structure_root`